MARTIMM/raku-mongodb-driver/README.md

 * [ ] indexStats.
 Experimental command that collects and aggregates statistics on all indexes.
 * [ ] isSelf.
 Internal command to support testing.
 * [ ] listCommands.
 Lists all database commands provided by the current mongod instance.
-* [ ] listDatabases.
+* [x] list_databases.
 Returns a document that lists all databases and returns basic database statistics.
 * [ ] netstat.
 Internal command that reports on intra-deployment connectivity.
 Only available for mongos instances.
 * [ ] ping.
 Internal command that tests intra-deployment connectivity.
 * [ ] profile.
 Interface for the database profiler.